Reducing blinding Trachoma in Ethiopia

-The project team also identifies people with trachoma, and ensures they get treatment before permanent blindness sets in.
+The project team also identified people with Trachoma, and ensured they got treatment before permanent blindness set in.

-One woman who benefitted from that support told the evaluators: “I am the eyewitness of the project in prevention and control of trachoma.
-I was a person with disabilities due to trachoma but now I’ve got my sight back and can lead my life properly.
+One woman who benefited from that support told the evaluators: “I am the eyewitness of the project in prevention and control of Trachoma.
+I was a person with disabilities due to Trachoma but now I’ve got my sight back and can lead my life properly.
 Similarly, many women have got back their sight and are living comfortably.
 We received eye treatment and medication.
-We also received proper health education to prevent trachoma”.
+We also received proper health education to prevent Trachoma.”

-CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).
+CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP)

 Back to Stories